dom-kufel/dom-s-kufel.github.io/blog/_posts/2023-01-01-toric_code-condmat.md

 \end{equation}
 where $$B_p= \prod_j Z_j$$ acts on plaquettes and $$A_v = \prod_j X_j$$ acts on each of the vertices[^1].

-**Fact 1: ** Ground states formed from the equal superpositions of topologically equivalent loops on torus.
+**Fact 1:** Ground states formed from the equal superpositions of topologically equivalent loops on torus.
 {:.note}

-## Long-range entanglement and $0$ correlation
+## Long-range entanglement and observables correlations

 ## Quantum Spin liquids